christ-offer/openai-minimal/README.md

-# OpenAI Library for Deno
+# Minimal OpenAI Library

-This is a library for Deno that provides a wrapper for the OpenAI API.
+A minimal library for the OpenAI API.

-It is a work in progress, but is usable.
-It just does not have all the features of the API yet.
+The included functionality is:

+* Model Retrieval
+* Completions (text/code generation)
+* Edit
+* Image Generation
+* Moderation

 The missing features are: